 HOMEMADE CANDY RECIPES EBOOK

 This collection of candy recipes is the best of the best.
 We have recipes that we have used for years in our home that are family favorites.
 We also have a few recipes we have added over the years from friends and family that have become a part of our holiday traditions.
-We usually end up making several and then sharing them on Christmas Eve at our annual family get together!
+Usually we end up making several and then sharing them on Christmas Eve at our annual family get together!
 We also share some with friends and family!

 The recipes included in the ebook are as follows.